Half Adder Circuit and its Construction

 1

-In the above, the truth table of AND gate is shown where it will only produce the output when both inputs are 1, Otherwise it will not provide an output if both inputs are 0 or any of the inputs is 1.
-Learn more about AND gate here.
+In the above, the truth table of the AND gate is shown, where it will only produce the output when both inputs are 1; otherwise, it will not provide an output if both inputs are 0 or if any of the inputs is 1.
+Learn more about the AND gate here.

-So the Half-Adder logical circuit can be made by combining this two gates and providing the same input in both gates.
+So the half-adder logical circuit can be made by combining these two gates and providing the same input to both gates.

-This is the construction of Half-Adder circuit, as we can see two gates are combined and the same input A and B are provided in both gates and we get the SUM output across EX-OR gate and the Carry Out bit across AND gate.
+This is the construction of the Half-Adder circuit, as we can see two gates are combined, and the same inputs A and B are provided in both gates, and we get the SUM output across the EX-OR gate and the Carry Out bit across the AND gate.

-The Boolean expression of Half Adder circuit is-
+The boolean expression of the half adder circuit is-

 SUM = A XOR B (A+B)